Bai-Chiang/Linux_tinkering_notes/Touhou.md

 - https://github.com/tactikauan/thcrap-steam-proton-wrapper

 I will use [TH10 Mountain of Faith](https://store.steampowered.com/app/1100140/Touhou_Fuujinroku__Mountain_of_Faith/) as an example in the followiing steps.
-I tested on my Steam Deck but it should also works on all Linux distrobution.
+I tested on my Steam Deck and Arch Linux with Flatpak version of Steam.

 ## Apply `thcrap`